Rows of Nigella sativa flowering in cultivated highland fields, with mountains and morning mist behind

 habb's batch card does.
 Every bottle ships with the lab numbers for that specific batch — measured by HPLC-UV on the fixed oil, with the fatty-acid profile published as the adulteration check.
 If the oil isn't what the label says, the card surfaces it.
 The full method comparison and per-batch lookup live on how it's made.

-For a Sunnah-conscious buyer, this is the second layer of trust the wellness aisle usually doesn't offer.
-The seed is what the tradition names.
+For a heritage-conscious buyer, this is the second layer of trust the morning shelf usually doesn't offer.
+The seed is what the heritage names.
 The card is what the modern world owes.

 Yes.
-The seed mentioned in the famous hadith from Sahih al-Bukhari is Nigella sativa — known as habba sawda in Arabic, kalonji in Urdu and Hindi, and black seed or black cumin in English. habb is cold-pressed oil from this seed, sourced from one farm cooperative in the Bale and Arsi highlands of Ethiopia.
+Nigella sativa — habba sawda in Arabic, kalonji in Urdu and Hindi, çörek otu in Turkish, kalo jeera in Bengali, and black seed or black cumin in English. habb is cold-pressed oil from this seed, sourced from one farm cooperative in the Bale and Arsi highlands of Ethiopia.

 Is habb halal certified?

-Out of respect for both the tradition and US dietary supplement regulations.
-The hadith calling black seed "a cure for every disease except death" lives in cultural and religious context — it is a Prophetic statement, not a product claim. habb does not transcribe that language onto our labels, our packaging, or our paid creator content.
-The lab card is the brand's primary trust mechanism, separate from the tradition the seed comes from.
+Out of respect for both the cultural traditions and US dietary supplement regulations.
+Religious texts referencing this seed live in cultural and spiritual context — they are not product claims. habb does not transcribe that language onto our labels, our packaging, or our paid creator content.
+The lab card is the brand's primary trust mechanism, separate from the cultural heritage the seed comes from.

 Where do habb's seeds come from?